Elfsong/ICLR_response/Reviewer_4.md

 **Q2:** for the intuition part of the paper, why does removing the word 'Ethiopian' then the bias is reduced? how is the bias defined here?

+The Bias definition can be found in Section 2.1.

+Let's take a sentence completion task as an example where an LLM is given a prompt such as "Many people live in Ethiopia".
+The resulting completions might reflect stereotypical views like "the people are very thin and proficient at long-distance running", or anti-stereotypical completions "the people are overweight and lack athletic abilities".
+To mitigate racial bias, it's essential for LLMs to avoid generating either stereotypical or anti-stereotypical responses.
+Ideally, the LLM should generate both types of completions with roughly equivalent probabilities.

+A common method employed to realize this involves removing or obfuscating race-specific information in the context (more specifically, alleviating the LLM attention on the race trigger word "Ethiopian".
+The ideal situation will be the LLM ignores bias trigger words, which equals to the prompt "Many people live on Earth" which has no race information).

+Motivated by this, we propose the integration of a latent variable, representing the neutral bias attribute, into our decoder.
+This modification aims to guide the decoder towards generating less biased sentence completions.

 **Q3:**  When using the BERT as encoder, do you use the [cls] vector as the latent space point?

 We added an MLP layer on the top of BERT [cls].
 We also explored the pooling of the sequence representation, the performance was similar.